-Note that if the sensor has its own power supply, then you must connect the sensor "ground" to analog " AV{SS} " terminal to provide a common ground.
-All the analog inputs to the F2424 PLC are internally current-limited to guard against transient over-voltage damage.
-However, care should be taken to prevent applying excessive over-voltage to the analog inputs for a prolonged period of time, which can lead to permanent damage of the ADC input.
+Note that if the sensor has its own power supply, then you must connect the sensor "ground" to analog "AV{SS}" terminal to provide a common ground.
+All the analog inputs to the FMD88-10 PLC are internally current-limited to guard against transient over-voltage damage to the CPU.
+However, care should be taken to prevent applying excessive over-voltage to the analog inputs for a prolonged period of time. which can lead to permanent damage of the ADC input.